MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -ExclusionExtension

-Specifies the filename extensions (for example, `obj` or `lib`) to remove from the list of exclusions from scheduled, custom,and real-time scanning.
+Specifies the filename extensions (for example, `obj` or `lib`) to remove from the list of exclusions from scheduled, custom, and real-time scanning.

 To remove values without affecting other existing values, use the following syntax:
 `"Extension1","Extension2"..."ExtensionN"`